 Training and Skills

-Year 2: Set-up of experimental mesocosms with species, hydrology combinations.
+Set-up of experimental mesocosms with species, hydrology combinations.
 Main sampling of both vegetation and soil undertaken.
 Publication(s) on methods and initial results.

 Partners and collaboration (including CASE)

 Collaboration with Dr. Karen Olsson-Francis of the microbiology lab, OU on microbiological methods.
 Dr Maik Bartelheimer (University of Münster, Germany) on mesocosm methods and Dr Gonzalo Garcia-Baquero (University of the Basque Country, Spain) on advanced statistical methods.

 Students should have a strong background in ecology or plant biology and enthusiasm for both field and laboratory work.
 Experience of undertaking independent field work and laboratory experience of soil chemistry / microbiology methods is desirable.
 The student will join a well-established team researching plant ecology/ecohydrology at the Open University.

 Please contact Dr Yoseph Araya [Yoseph.Araya@open.ac.uk] for further information.

 - a cover letter outlining why the project is of interest and how their skills match those required,

 - an academic CV containing contact details of three academic references

 - a CENTA application form, downloadable from: http://www.centa.org.uk/apply/

 - and an Open University application form, downloadable from: http://www.open.ac.uk/students/research/system/files/documents/Application%20form%20-%20uk-eu_0.docxApplications should be sent to STEM-EEES-PHD@open.ac.uk by 12pm (noon) on Friday 10th January 2020.